 But the question remains: how much should a garment actually cost?

-We’re here to give you some insight into that answer, at least from our perspective here at 3RD ROCK.
+We’re here to give you some insight into that answer.

 Image: Founder & Head Designer Jessica chats with employees at a factory in India who produced some of our SS19 lines.